mikelis135/rave-android/README.md

 ```
 **Step 2.** Add the dependency

-If you want to use the default Drop In UI, add the `rave-android` module dependency and fragment dependency
+If you want to use the default Drop In UI, add the `rave-android` module dependency and fragment dependency.
 Check https://developer.android.com/training/basics/fragments/pass-data-between for more information and the latest version on fragment result listener
 ```groovy
     dependencies {